Sessions

 Session Concurrency and Rate Limiting

-You can also upgrade to a plan that allows for a higher limit.
+If you need more concurrency, you can upgrade to a plan that allows for a higher limit.
 For example, the Hobby plan allows for 3 concurrent browsers while the Startup plan increases the limit to 50.
 The Scale plan gives you as many concurrent sessions as you need.

 Was this page helpful?